Service Corporation International: Company history

-Recent acquisitions
+Acquisitions

 In 2006, SCI merged with Alderwoods Group, its nearest competitor in terms of size.
 The Federal Trade Commission (FTC) blocked the merger, citing concerns over consumer choice.
-After agreeing to divest funeral home and cemetery locations in several markets and end licensing agreements with other funeral homes, the FTC allowed the merger to continue.
+After SCI agreed to divest funeral home and cemetery locations in several markets and end licensing agreements with other funeral homes, the FTC allowed the merger to continue.
 By 2007, the integration of Alderwoods's locations and operations was complete.